Fünf Minuten Amerika

 Fünf Minuten Amerika (German: “America in five minutes”) is a 1931 travel book by the Austrian writer Felix Salten, depicting his tour of 1930 in the United States of America.
-This is his second travel book, following his account of Palestine, Neue Menschen auf alter Erde, of 1925.
-Salten himself considered these two books to be his foremost.
+This was his second travel book, following his account of Palestine, Neue Menschen auf alter Erde, of 1925.
+Salten considered them his two books worthy of special mention.

 In order to promote international understanding, the Carnegie Endowment for International Peace organized exchanges of visits of journalist groups between the United States and other countries.
 In 1930, a delegation of fourteen journalists from Central and Northern Europe were invited to the U.S., among them Felix Salten who represented the Austrian newspaper Neue Freie Presse.
 The guests visited different parts of the U.S., met with citizens and dignitaries, including the President of the U.S. and Henry Ford, and saw American nature.

 The journalists arrived at New York City on 18 May 1930, and travelled via several cities, usually by train, including Washington, Atlanta, New Orleans, Los Angeles, San Francisco, Denver, Chicago, and Buffalo.
 From New York, they sailed back to Europe on 17 July 1930.

 Salten reported his tour in a series of feuilletons for Neue Freie Presse starting 8 June 1930.
 These feuilletons (nineteen of them) were then compiled into a book Fünf Minuten Amerika and published by Paul Zsolnay Verlag the next year, 1931.

 In his book, Salten provides subjective observations of American society and nature, and the main emphasis is on his personal impressions and opinions.
 He conversed with movie stars, society women, farmers, and fellow writers like Upton Sinclair.
 In his commentary, Salten is both admiring and critical.
 For instance, he adores natural monuments like the Grand Canyon and Yosemite National Park but also deplores the waste of natural resources, deforestation that has caused erosion, and the excess of automobiles.
 Often his tone is ironic when he describes everyday phenomena like advertising or large movie theaters for his European readers.
 Sometimes he illustrates the sceneries by comparing them to those of Europe, so that his Austrian readers could grasp them.